Judges' Lodgings, Lancaster: Closure in 2016

-Due to cuts to local council budgets by the Cameron government, in November 2015 Lancashire County Council proposed withdrawing all funding for five museums across Lancashire: the Judges' Lodgings, Fleetwood Museum, Helmshore Mills Textile Museum, Museum of Lancashire and Queen Street Mill.
+In November 2015, in the context of continuing cuts to local council budgets by the second Cameron ministry, Lancashire County Council proposed withdrawing all funding for five museums across Lancashire: the Judges' Lodgings, Fleetwood Museum, Helmshore Mills Textile Museum, Museum of Lancashire and Queen Street Mill.
 The leader of the council spoke of "the financial challenges facing the county council as we deal with relentless cuts to central government funding combined with rising demand for our services".
 Despite letters of protest and an on-line petition the council confirmed their decision at a meeting in February 2016 and the Judges' Lodgings was told it would close its doors for the last time on 31 March.
 A group of concerned citizens formed a "Friends of the Judges' Lodgings" in the hopes of finding a way to allow the museum to continue.
 In March 2016 the closure of all five museums was deferred until September 2016.

 The museum closed on 30 September 2016, along with the other four Lancashire museums mentioned above, except for pre-booked school groups.
 As of 3 June 2017 Lancashire County Council's website states that "Negotiations are underway with a potential new operator and it is hoped they will be finalised in Autumn 2017."
 In April 2018 Lancashire County Council announced it would be reopening the museum, alongside Queen Street Mill and Helmshore Textile Mills, to the general public for three days a week over the summers of 2018 and 2019 while talks continued about their futures.

 2019 and 2020

 In March 2019 Lancaster Judges' Lodgings reopened staffed by a mixture of paid staff and volunteers.

 The first season after the reopening saw many visitors both coming from out of town and local residents keen to see the museum open once again.
 There was a busy programme of events put on by the museum and the Friends which ensured that Judges' Lodgings had a very successful reopening season.

-However, many of the events planned for 2020 were put on hold due to the Covid-19 pandemic and the opening was delayed until the end of August 2020.
+However, many of the events planned for 2020 were put on hold due to the COVID-19 pandemic and the opening was delayed until the end of August 2020.
 It was announced that the Judges' Lodgings would re-open on 28 August 2020, for pre-booked visits only.

+2020s

+In 2025 the museum was open from 3 April to 16 November, from Thursday to Sunday, 11am -4pm.